The Holographic Map of an Evaporating Black Hole: The model

 The basic model \cite{Hollowood:2021lsw} is identified with the block random unitary model of \cite{Akers:2022qdl}.
-What is noteworthy is that the projection in \eqref{kil} onto the maximally-entangled state of ${\cal H}_{\overline R}\otimes{\cal H}_R$ in the basic model, is essentially post selection and manifests the non-isometric property of the map and it is this that provides the mechanism for information to be teleported out of the black hole.
+What is noteworthy is that, in the basic model, the post selection on the maximally entangled state, which manifests the non-isometric property of the map, is also the mechanism which allows information to be teleported out of the black hole.

 At the semi-classical level, the subsets of Hawking radiation $R_p$ and their partners behind the horizon $\overline R_p$ are illustrated in the Penrose diagram figure \ref{fig3}.